 Each two-week session culminates with a public performance.
 Students are welcome to attend multiple sessions (a discount is offered).
 Students who attend for four or six weeks may take private lessons for an additional fee (private lessons are not available for students attending two weeks).

 This program does not require an audition, but students must be able to read music to participate.
 It enrolls on a first-come, first-served basis, so your early application is advised.
 Advanced string players are encouraged to audition for the junior advanced string program.

-Interlochen offers an honors recital competition for the Junior division.
-Winners will perform in a special honors recital at the end of each two-week session.
-An audition is required, and is due by May 10, 2013.
-Honors recital competition details >>
+Interlochen offers an honors recital competition for the junior division.
+Winners perform in an honors recital, which is held every other week.
+The competition requires a separate audition, and is due by May 22, 2015.
+Honors recital details.